 Suzanne Clark is a graduate of the University of Florida College of Law, and is Of Counsel at Beasley, Allen, Crow, Methvin, Portis & Miles, P.C. where she serves as Discovery Counsel for the firm’s Mass Torts Section.
 Suzanne works remotely from Jacksonville,

 William Hamilton is a University of Florida Levin College of Law Skills Professor.
 Professor Hamilton teaches electronic discovery, data analytics, and complex litigation.
 Mr. Hamilton is also the Executive Director of the International Center for Automated Information Retrieval at the law school.

 Tessa has been practicing law at Husch Blackwell LLP for 28 years where she is a partner and co-chair of the firm’s eDiscovery Solutions group.
 Tessa has a strong understanding of the legal, technical, and strategic aspects of eDiscovery.
 She has served as lead eDiscovery counsel in numerous class actions and has led eDiscovery efforts for numerous companies that were the target of investigations by the Department of Justice,

-Judge Jones has served as a United States Magistrate Judge for nineteen years, ten of which was in the Middle District of Florida and the last nine years in the Northern District of Florida.
+Judge Jones has served as a United States Magistrate Judge for twenty years, ten of which was in the Middle District of Florida and the last ten years in the Northern District of Florida.
 Judge Jones currently also serves as a magistrate judge in the District of Columbia through an intercircuit assignment and as a magistrate judge in the District of Columbia.

 Co-leader and one of the original attorneys in Morgan Lewis’s eData practice, Scott A. Milner counsels and advises companies in electronic discovery and information governance processes and best practices.
 He works with Morgan Lewis’s lawyers across practice groups to tailor strategies and discovery management plans for clients around the globe,